LavaMoat/ledger-lavamoat-analysis/README.md

 this is an analysis of the ledger supplychain attack and how LavaMoat could have prevented it

+### status

+the analysis has just begun and is not ready.

 ### findings

 policy under bad version `1.1.7`: